iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ## Overview and Motivation

 50 years ago, two-layer networks with non-linear activations were known to be universal approximators, however, they did not catch on as they were hard to train.
 The recent years have been marked by deeper networks running on dedicated hardware with very large datasets.
 Those networks have since been at the top of the benchmark in many applications including self-driving and text generation.
 The pragmatic method to train such models is to run stochastic gradient descent on the non-convex optimization problem of tuning the weights (and bias) of the connections until the model is accurate enough.
 Best models usually require the tuning of billions of such parameters and very large datasets.
-This, in turn, requires millions of dollars of hardware and electricity to run gradient descent and train a single model.
+The training, in turn, requires millions of dollars of hardware and electricity to run gradient descent and train a single model.

 Deep learning is not without faults.
 Even though the test performance can surpass those of many machine learning models, it is very hard to know what the network has learned because of its black-box nature.
 Interpretability in neural networks is important because it may lead us to simpler models that are cheaper to run, are more robust to small changes in the input, and are easier to adapt to specific tasks.
 It is also one of the criteria for future trustworthy AI systems for many countries and regulations.